<- brm(

 ), the standard deviation (Est.error

-) and the lower and upper limits of the 95% Credible Interval (CrI).
-Since we have now the draws, we can of course obtain those same measures ourselves from the data frame with the draws!
-We will use the quantile2()
+) of the draws and the lower and upper limits of the 95% Credible Interval (CrI).
+We can obtain those same measures ourselves from the data frame with the draws.
+Let’s calculate the mean and SD of b_Intercept

 library(posterior)